 Artists are extremely sensitive to their environment so to deal with my personal struggles I began to paint profusely.
 I found comfort and peace as I used my creative energy as personal therapy.
 I went to my studio and painted about how much money therapy cost, constant defiance/disobedience, fear of getting hurt, shame when I lost control, embarrassment, cultural differences, anger, condescending remarks, medication, police reports, family health, etc. My studio is open to the public.
 As viewers looked at the dozens and dozens of pineapple paintings, they started to inquire about the reason I was painting so many pineapples.
 As I talked about my connection with pineapples and my struggles with adoption, I found a support system.
 Not only was I able to educate my audience, but I was able to offer comfort for their own struggles.

 Why the pineapple?
 After I painting 30+ pineapples, I realized there must be a deeper meaning for me.
 Researching the pineapple and its role in our culture, I learned it is a symbol of friendship and hospitality.
 Due to the healing properties of the Bromelain enzyme, it has also come to represent health and healing.
 Painting the different aspects of the pineapple from the prickly outside, the sweet inside, the crown, the color palette, healing qualities, friendship and decay symbolized different challenges of adoption including hospitality, sweet moments, rough outsides, storms, expectations, failures, disappointment, and emotional/mental/spiritual healing.

-Pineapples are a perfect metaphor for raising awareness to the challenges of post adoption in children from other countries because they are safe and fun symbol to start respectful conversations about a social, political, economical and spiritual topic.
+Pineapples are a perfect metaphor for raising awareness to the challenges of post-adoption in children from other countries because they are a safe and fun symbol to start respectful conversations about a social, political, economical and spiritual topic.
 Talking about how adoption can affect the family in a respectful and safe environment allows families to work through tough issues.